 Northern water snakes are not venomous.
 However, water snakes are frequently confused with venomous cottonmouth snakes, also known as water moccasins.
 Knowing the difference between a harmless water snake and a water moccasin is critical.
 Otherwise, it might cause serious consequences.

 Examining their heads and necks is a viable method to tell them apart.
-Water moccasins have blocky, hefty heads and thick, stocky bodies for their length.
-They also have a more prominent neck.
+Water moccasins have blocky, heads with sharp angles and thick, stocky bodies for their length.
+They also have a much thinner neck.
 They are known for their ‘cotton mouth’ because the inside of their mouth is white, which they typically reveal as a gesture of defense.
 On the other hand, water snakes have a narrower, round head, a longer, more slender body, and a less distinctive neck.

 The evolutionary adaptation of the water snakes to avoid predation could explain the two species’ resemblance.
 Unfortunately, water snakes are sometimes mistaken for the deadly cottonmouth snake, and as a result, killed unnecessarily.